 - White marks and horizontal white lines are usually is nothing to worry about.
 The damage should go away relatively quickly!

 - White superficial onychomycosis is the most common type of toenail fungus that can live on top of your toenails.

-- This type of toenail fungus can be high risk for further growth into your toenails.
+- This type of toenail fungus can be at high risk for further growth into your toenails.

 - If you do suspect fungus that is not related to removing toenail polish, make sure you treat this disease!

 - White patches or spots under the toenails can be due to injury.

 - The way to know that this is due to an injury is because the white spot will extend with the toenail or the fingernail as it grows.